 1) Understand Arizona’s Taxes and Housing Costs

-2) Explore the Numerous Retirement Communities
+2) Explore Retirement Communities and 55+ Neighborhoods

 3) Decide Whether Downsizing Makes Sense